-After each exam, homework, and assignment is graded, Prof. O'Hallaron will send each of you a personalized email with your grade (as well as all of your previous grades).
-You have seven calendar days from the date he sends the email to appeal your grade.
+After each exam, homework, and assignment is graded, we will send each of you a personalized email with your grade.
+You have seven calendar days from the date we send the email to appeal your grade.
 If you have questions about the grade you received on an assignment (homework or lab), please talk first to the person in charge of the assignment, who will be clearly identified in the writeup.
-If you are still not satisfied, please come and visit Prof. O'Hallaron.
-If you have questions about an exam grade, please visit Prof. O'Hallaron directly.
+If you are still not satisfied, please come and visit one of the Professors.
+If you have questions about an exam grade, please visit Prof. Blelloch directly.